 I completed my undergraduate studies at Stevens Institute of Technology in Hoboken, New Jersey.
 There I received a Bachelor's degree in Physics as well as a Master's degree in Mathematics.
 I continued my studies at the University of North Carolina at Chapel Hill where I received a Master's and Doctoral degrees in Physics and Astronomy under the guidance of Professor Katie Newhall.

-I am currently working as a Postdoctoral Associate at the University of Maryland, College Park.
-At Maryland, I work with Professor Maria Cameron studying complex physical systems and developing new mathematical and computational techniques.
+I was a Postdoctoral Associate at the University of Maryland, College Park where I worked with Professor Maria Cameron studying complex physical systems and developing new mathematical and computational techniques.
+We studied complex systems of hydrocarbons and modeled them as random graphs to obtain steady-state molecule size distributions.
+We also studied non-linear oscillators to explore the effects of correlated noise on their dynamics.